panagung/Exploratory-Data-Analysis-of-House-Prices/README.md

 # Exploratory-Data-Analysis-of-House-Prices
 This is exploratory data analysis (EDA) of house prices with data of 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa. this EDA is using sales price as target variable.
+Data used in this project can be downloaded [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)